shuen4/Warcraft-III-SD/readme.md

           - blzddist1-a.akamaihd.net
           - blzddistkr1-a.akamaihd.net
           - blizzard.gcdn.cloudn.co.kr
-2. PATCH server is hardcoded as `us.patch.battle.net`
+2. PATCH server is hardcoded as `us.patch.battle.net` and VERSION_HOST server is hardcoded as `us.version.battle.net`
     - very less file are downloaded from this server, changing it does not have much impact
 3. PRODUCT is hardcoded as `w3`
 4. CDN PATH is hardcoded as `tpr/war3`